-Section 11 of the Landlord and Tenant Act 1985 sets out the legal duties of a tenant when living in a property and calls this behaving in a ‘tenant-like manner’.
-This doesn’t just mean abiding by the terms of the tenancy agreement and paying your rent on time, it also involves carrying out minor maintenance to the property, such as;
+Section 11 of the Landlord and Tenant Act 1985 sets out the legal duties of a contract-holder when living in a property and calls this behaving in a ‘contract-holder-like manner’.
+This doesn’t just mean abiding by the terms of the occupation contract and paying your rent on time, it also involves carrying out minor maintenance to the property, such as;

 - changing all light bulbs – including those fiddly ones in extractor fans!

 - ensuring the property is properly heated and ventilated, especially during showers, cooking and when clothes are drying, in order to prevent the build-up of condensation and mould;

 - leaving the heating on during the winter, especially if the contract-holder is departing for any length of time, so that the pipes don’t freeze or burst;